magento/merchdocs/src/customers/name-address-options.md

    If not using the `Default config` scope setting, you must clear the `Use Default` checkbox for each field before changing the value.

-1. Enter a number from 1 to 4 for the **Number of Lines in a Street Address**.
+1. For **Number of Lines in a Street Address**, enter a number from 1 to 4.
 By default, the street address is 3 lines.

 1. To include a prefix (such as Mr. or Mrs.) as part of the name, set **Show Prefix** to `Yes`.